MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customize-quick-view-form.md

 [!INCLUDE[cc-use-with-omnichannel](../includes/cc-use-with-omnichannel.md)]

-You customize the quick view form in the section by navigating to the respective entities and quick view forms.
-Some of the relevant entities are as follows.
+You can customize the quick view form in the section by navigating to the respective entities and quick view forms.
+The following are some of the relevant entities.

 | Card         | Entity      | Quick View Form |
 |------------------|-----------------|---------------------|